Godolphin Arabian: Breeding career

 The Godolphin Arabian was the leading sire in Great Britain and Ireland in 1738, 1745 and 1747.

 Originally, this small stallion was considered inferior to the larger European horses of the time and was not meant to be put to stud.
 Instead he was used as 'teaser', a stallion used to gauge the mare's receptiveness.
 This changed when Hobgoblin refused to cover the mare Roxana, who was then covered by the Godolphin Arabian.

 The result of this mating was Lath, the first of his offspring, who went on to win the Queen's Plate nine times out of nine at the Newmarket races.
 The second colt from this pair was Cade, and the third was Regulus.
 All three were the same gold-touched bay as their sire, with the same small build and high-crested conformation.
 All were exceptionally fast on the track, and went on to sire many foals themselves.
 This was the start of the Godolphin Arabian's prowess as a racing stud, and he spent the rest of his days as the Earl of Godolphin's prize stallion, bred to England's finest mares.

+Unlike many influential foundation stallions whose impact declined after only a few generations, the Godolphin Arabian established several enduring bloodlines through sons such as Cade and Regulus.
+Although his direct male line has become comparatively rare, his genetic influence remains widespread in the maternal pedigrees of modern Thoroughbreds, making him one of the most significant foundation sires in the breed's development.

 The American connection began with the filly Selima (born in 1745 out of Shireborn).
 She was purchased by Benjamin Tasker Jr. of the Province of Maryland in Colonial America, carried to the new world, and raced between 1750 and 1753.
 She won the biggest prize of the era, 2,500 pistoles at Gloucester, Virginia which marked "the beginning of the remarkable racing contests between the rival colonies of Maryland and Virginia."
 After this, she became a successful broodmare at the Belair Stud in Collington, Maryland.

 The Godolphin Arabian died on the Gog Magog Hills, Cambridgeshire in 1753, aged around 29.
 The horse's grave in the stable block of Wandlebury House can be visited.
 When he was interred, the occasion was marked with ale and cake.